Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Time-consistent Mean--bPoE and Mean--CVaR

 In the TCMa formulation, the control $u_{m,a}^{c\ast}(w)$ is wealth-independent in a lump-sum environment, as per \eqref{eq:TCMa_control}.
 By contrast, the TCMb control $u_{m,o}^{c\ast}(w)$ is wealth-dependent, as in \eqref{eq:TCMb_control}, due to the fixed disaster level $D$.
 Consequently, there must exist some scaled wealth level $\lambda w$ at which the TCMb control differs from that of TCMa, a contradiction.
 Although this argument focuses on mapping from TCMa to TCMb, a symmetric consideration applies in the reverse direction.
 Hence, no global parameter mapping $\Phi$ can yield the same efficient frontiers and optimal control/threshold pairs across the entire investment horizon.\footnote{In contrast, in the pre-commitment setting, Lemmas~\eqref{lem: Equiv_CVaR_to_bPoE} and~\eqref{lem: Equiv_bPoE_to_CVaR} establish the existence of a mapping $\Phi$ between the two formulations such that equivalent points on the efficient frontiers are attained by the same optimal control and threshold pair.}

 In our numerical examples, we consider the practical setting where the initial investment is zero and the investor contributes a fixed amount (in real terms) at each rebalancing date.
 This departs from the lump-sum assumption in Lemma~\ref{lem:scaling}.
 However, for states at time $t_m$ where the future discounted value of remaining contributions is small relative to current wealth, that is, $w = s + b \gg \sum_{\iota = m}^{M-1} e^{-r(T - t_\iota)} q_\iota$, the control $u_{m,a}^{c\ast}(w)$ is expected to depend only weakly on $w$.
-This observation suggests that a global parameter mapping $\Phi$ is unlikely to preserve the same frontier and optimal control/threshold structure between the TCMa and TCMb formulations, even beyond the strict lump-sum setting. \end{remark}
+This observation suggests that a global parameter mapping $\Phi$ is unlikely to preserve the same frontier and optimal control/threshold structure between the TCMa and TCMb formulations, even beyond the strict lump-sum setting. \end{remark} {\sifin{ We emphasize that this non–equivalence statement in Remark~\ref{rm:no_equiv} is specific to the regime $D < e^{rT} w_0$: if $D$ is chosen so large that this condition fails, then time--consistent Mean–bPoE may degenerate to the fully risky strategy $u^{c*}\equiv 1$ on parts (or all) of the state space, and in such cases we do not claim a qualitative distinction from the wealth–independent Mean–CVaR controls. }}